dmachinewhisperer/ROBOT_CONTROLLERS/README.md

 ### 2. Self-Balancing

-The `self-balancing` folder is for  to self-balancing robots.
+The `self-balancing` folder is for self-balancing robots.

 ## Getting Started